brianhaupt/sipnpuf/README.md

-# sipnpuf
+# Welcome to the Low Cost Sip-N-Puf development site

-Low cost Sip-N-Puf device
+Click here to get to [Our Wiki](https://github.com/brianhaupt/sipnpuf/wiki) for all the information you want about this project.